 - Recurrent, sudden, urgent need to urinate.

-In case of severe BPH, a more complex symptom develops known as Acute Urinary Retention, which is the inability to urinate).
+In the case of severe BPH, a more complex symptom develops known as Acute Urinary Retention, which is the inability to urinate.
 Acute Urinary Retention is a painful condition that promotes discomfort in the body.
 The doctors use a catheter to allow the body to drain urine from the bladder.

 The doctor would recommend a physical examination through a digital rectal examination (DRE) and evaluation of symptoms via AUA Symptom Index results to diagnose Benign Prostatic Hyperplasia.

-The test checks the levels of prostate-specific antigen (PSA) is the Blood levels.
+- PSA Test: The test checks the levels of prostate-specific antigen (PSA) is the blood levels.

 Treatment for Enlarged Prostate

-Before the treatment of BPH, the doctors offer antibiotic treatments as in most of the case, so BHP,there are chances of urinary tract infection.
+Before the treatment of BPH, the doctors offer antibiotic treatments as in most of the cases there are chances of urinary tract infection.

-There is precaution available that can help you prevent the worsening of the condition and related complications, this include:
+- Self-Care at Home: There is precaution available that can help you prevent the worsening of the condition and related complications, this includes:

 - You must never ever ignore an urge to urinate.